ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance: Overview -- Trilinos

 Each software package is callable as an independent stand-alone solver.
-Nevertheless, to make it easier for the users to switch between the solvers, Amesos2~\cite{Amesos2} and Ifpack2~\cite{Ifpack2} packages of Trilinos provide the uniform interface to different direct solvers and to algebraic preconditioners, respectively.
-For instance, both Basker and Tacho are available through Amesos2, while FastILU is available through Ifpack2.
-As an example, Figures~\ref{lst:tacho} and~\ref{lst:amesos2} show the Tacho and Amesos2 solver interfaces, respectively.
+Nevertheless, to make it easier for the users to switch between different solvers, Amesos2~\cite{Amesos2} and Ifpack2~\cite{Ifpack2} packages of Trilinos provide the uniform interface to different direct solvers and to algebraic preconditioners, respectively.
+For instance, both Basker and Tacho are available through the Amesos2 interface, while FastILU is available through the Ifpack2 interface.
+As an example, Listings~\ref{lst:tacho} and~\ref{lst:amesos2} show the Tacho and Amesos2 solver interfaces, respectively.